Vincent of Saragossa: Legacy and veneration

 The Cape Verde island of São Vicente, a former Portuguese colony, was named in his honour because it was discovered on 22 January, Saint Vincent's feast day, in 1462.

 The island of St. Vincent in the Caribbean, now a part of Saint Vincent and the Grenadines, was named by Christopher Columbus after Vincent of Saragossa, as the island was discovered by Europeans on 22 January, Saint Vincent's feast day.

 The 15th century Portuguese artist Nuno Gonçalves depicted him in his Saint Vincent Panels.
 A small fresco cycle of stories of Vincent is in the apse of the Basilica di San Vincenzo near Cantù, in northern Italy.

 Vincent's left arm is on display as a relic in Valencia Cathedral, located near the extensive Carrer de Sant Vicent Mártir (Saint Vincent the Martyr Street).

 There is also the small town of São Vicente on the Portuguese island of Madeira, and the city of São Vicente, São Paulo in Brazil named after this saint.

 Vincent is remembered in the Anglican Communion with a commemoration on 22 January.
 The Anglican St. Vincent's Cathedral in Bedford, Texas, is dedicated in his honor.

+The young men of Manganeses de la Polvorosa, province of Zamora, Spain, celebrated Vincent's day by dropping a live goat from the belfry of the St. Vincent church.

 Patronage

-Saint Vincent is the patron of the Order of the Deacons of the Catholic Diocese of Bergamo (Italy).
-He is honoured as patron in Valencia, Saragossa, Portugal, etc., and is invoked by vignerons (wine-makers), vintners (wine-merchants), vinegar-makers, brickmakers, and sailors.
+Saint Vincent is the patron of the Order of the Deacons of the Catholic Diocese of Bergamo.
+He is honoured as patron in Valencia, Saragossa, and Portugal, and is invoked by vignerons (wine-makers), vintners (wine-merchants), vinegar-makers, brickmakers, and sailors.

 Iconography

-Vincent of Saragossa is represented wearing the dalmatic of a deacon.
+Vincent of Saragossa is portrayed as a deacon; in the Western church, wearing the dalmatic of a deacon.